How to Choose a Rocker Plate? (Buyer’s Guide)

 The rear-wheel-only rocker plates have only enough space for the trainer and the rear wheel.
 They come with or without another part that acts as a front-wheel riser.

-They are more affordable, take up less space, and thanks to their lower weight, they are easier to carry around.
+They are more affordable, take up less space, and are easier to carry around, thanks to their lower weight.

 On the other hand, adding a fore and aft movement is more difficult.
 You will need a front-wheel riser to make your bike level, and they are not very suitable for gradient simulators like Wahoo CLIMB or Elite Rizer.